dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/GS2/Making of the Constitution.md

    - Non Elected members
       - indirectly elected
       - nominated
-      - coopted members --> Ambekar...
+      - co-opted members --> Ambedkar...
 Lost elections, but kept in the assembly.
    - Elected members
-- Churchill called it an assembly of Brahmins and one party assembly.
+- Churchill called it an assembly of Brahmans and one party assembly.

 #### Introduction
 There has been debate on the representativeness of the constituent Assembly or whether the present Constitution of India represent the will of the people in real sense.
-It has been accused that the consistent assembly didn't represent all the sections of the Indian society, Churchill called it assembly of Brahmins
+It has been accused that the consistent assembly didn't represent all the sections of the Indian society, Churchill called it assembly of Brahmans
    - it was dominated by Congress,
    - in terms of profession dominated by lawyers, and
    - contradictory to the promises by Gandhi and Congress.
-   - no direct election of the representation by the people contrary to the romoses of Gandhi and congress
+   - no direct election of the representation by the people contrary to the promises of Gandhi and congress
       - indirectly elected by the members of the Provincial Legislative Assemblies which were not given any such mandate by the electorate to elect the members of the assembly.
       - The election of the Provincial legislatures were done in accordance to GoI Act 1935, even the size of electorate was very limited.
 - The basic design was not determined by Indians but was based on the British formula given in Cabinet Mission.